 But the buck doesn’t stop there.

-The cost of preventing supply chain quality issues
+The cost of preventing these issues

 Organizations can take a more proactive approach and focus on the cost of good quality (COGQ).
 Those that do tend to avoid many of the issues that result from poor supplier quality.